Protect Our Countryside

 Our mission

-SABRE & SABRE-OWL were formed to provide information and a solution-based approach to the general public on two inappropriate planned developments in Wealden, The Ashdown Business Park Extension and the Owlsbury Farm ‘Neighbourhood’.
+SABRE-OWL was formed to provide information and a solution-based approach to the general public on two inappropriate planned developments in Wealden, The Ashdown Business Park Extension and the Owlsbury Farm ‘Neighbourhood’.

 We aim to offer information to the general public, who also wanted to object to these developments, as to how to respond to this Local Plan to avoid them appearing in the plan.